pazz/alot/docs/source/usage/modes/thread.rst

 select
 ______

-select focused element.
+select focussed element.
 The fired action depends on the focus:
         - if message summary, this toggles visibility of the message,
         - if attachment line, this opens the attachment